 Check out our solo travel guide to Quepos and Manuel Antonio, Costa Rica!

-About the "El Cocal" Project
+About the "El Cocal" Community Project

-El Cocal is a humble island mostly inhabited by people who started migrating to Costa Rica in the 80's due to the social-political situation in the Central American countries and moved to Costa Rica for work and better quality of life.
+El Cocal is a humble island mostly inhabited by people who started migrating to Costa Rica in the 80's due to the social-political situation in the Central American countries and moved to Costa Rica for work and a better quality of life.

-Many of the immigrants on the island are from Nicaragua who moved to Costa Rica to look for better living conditions.
-According to minimum-wage.org the approximate national minimum wage in Nicaragua is about $2,218 per year while the Costa Rican yearly wage is $5,334 per year.
+The island's population is about 500 families, or roughly 2,000 people, many of whom work in the fishing industry.
+Most of the immigrants that live in El Cocal moved and built their houses on this island because it was not inhabited by anyone.
+They squatted on the land and built homes for their families.
+Many of the immigrants on the island are from Nicaragua and have moved to Costa Rica to look for better living conditions.
+According to minimum-wage.org the approximate national minimum wage in Nicaragua is about $2,218 per year, while the Costa Rican yearly wage is $5,334 per year.

-The reasons to leave Nicaragua are more than justified.
-According to the Mayor of Quepos, the inhabitants of El Cocal found the land many years ago and built their respective homes on it regardless of the very high social risk.
-The government does not provide electricity, trash pickup, or other basic amenities, because of the population’s vulnerability to natural disasters, and the municipality does not have enough resources to relocate them to a safer site.
+According to the Mayor of Quepos, the inhabitants of El Cocal found the land many years ago and built their respective homes on it regardless of the risk.
+The government does not provide electricity, trash pickup, or other basic amenities because of the population’s vulnerability to flooding.
+The residents of El Cocal must rely on their ingenuity and resourcefulness due to the lack of government support for their community.

 We met one Costa Rican woman, Anabelle, an anthropologist and resident of El Cocal, who is working with the youth and helping them retrace their unknown family history.
 If successful, there will be a huge family tree available for all of El Cocal to see with the residents’ respective roots.